 ❺ Set context window

 You may need to click "More options" icon to show all options.
 Comma delimited list of window titles or other criteria identifying the target window for the command.
 This creates context sensitive action.
 This setting overrules the Only active in/Not active options set in the Preferences.
 List may contain full or partial window (application) names.
 Window names are not case sensitive.
-Use Window Information tool to retrieve missing information.
+Use the Window Information tool to retrieve missing information.

 ❻ Click OK button